PhoenixTales/wiki.gothicarchive.org/religion.md

 - `Innos, the highest of all gods` (_Corristo_ in `KDF_402_Corristo_EXPLAINMAGE_Info`)
 - as suggested by `OtWaMaskFire.tga`, symbolized by red flame
 - `KDF_40_VlkSpeech`: `Follow the way of mana, and all will be saved.
 Otherwise the earth will burn.`
+- `Innos, the god of light` (_Baal Taran_)
+- there's a sword called _Innos' Rage_
+- `I am the rising sun, the light, and the life`
+- `Innos appeared and his light shone upon the world.
+And Innos gave unto the world the gift of life.
+But no creature could live in the light of Innos, so he created the sun.`
+- `Innos divided himself and thus created Beliar`, `Innos divided himself again and created Adanos.`
+- Innos `decided to leave mankind in the care of Adanos, and he rested`
+- `Innos gave mankind the power to hear him and speak to him.
+He gave mankind the power to perform great miracles, and he called them magic`

 ### Other games
 - Gothic 3 suggests that faith in Innos originally was brought to _Nordmar_ in ancient times from South by _Akasha_, and in recent past from _Nordmar_ to _Midlands_ by _Rhobar I_: